 Cost: Free entry, Grotto from £11.50, tickets for performances vary according to event.

 Lord Mayor’s Show

 Each year on November 11th there are events across the city to remember those who lost their lives in both world wars and in combat since.
 This day is also known as Armistice Day, when World War I ended on 11th November 1918.
 At 11am on that date every year many people observe a two-minute silence of remembrance, including in Trafalgar Square at a special Silence in the Square event.
-Remembrance Sunday is on the nearest Sunday to Remembrance Day (in 2018, November 11th is on a Sunday), and sees church services, parades and events, including at the Cenotaph in Whitehall, which is attended by the Queen.
+Remembrance Sunday is on the nearest Sunday to Remembrance Day (in 2019 it’s on Sunday November 10th), and sees church services, parades and events, including at the Cenotaph in Whitehall, which is attended by the Queen.

 Each winter a large chunk of Hyde Park becomes Winter Wonderland.
-From 22nd November 2018 the popular attraction offers live shows, a huge outdoor ice rink, fairground rides and a Christmas market.
-This year’s highlights include The Snowman™ Experience (an immersive, walk-through cinematic attraction), Peter Pan on Ice and ice sculpting workshops.
+From 21st November 2019 – 5th January 2020 the popular attraction offers live shows, a huge outdoor ice rink, fairground rides and a Christmas market.
+This year’s highlights include Paddington on Ice, Zippo’s Christmas Circus and ice-sculpting workshops.
 There’s no charge to enter Winter Wonderland – you just pay for the activities which you do.
 It’s a good idea to book ahead for things like ice-skating and the live shows.

 Cost: Free to enter, pay according to what you do there.

 This month there are ice rinks popping up all over London for the winter.
 I try out a different ice rink each winter – my favourites so far are those at Somerset House, the Tower of London and the Natural History Museum.
 I’ve written a post comparing the best places to ice-skate in the capital – you can read it here: